 I can almost hear you thinking… “Where can I find a ladder?”

-Once you find your ladder, let me walk you through (… but not under !!!) where to position it.
+Once you find your ladder, let me walk you through where to position it

-An important consideration is deciding if you want to maximize sunlight to your plants or provide them with some shade.
+An important consideration is deciding if you want to maximize sunlight for your plants or provide them with some shade.